Education Customers Now Get 60-70% Discount on Adobe CC 2014

 Students & teachers, now get Adobe Creative Cloud – including all-new tools like Photoshop CC 2014, Illustrator CC 2014, InDesign CC 2014, Muse CC 2014, and more – for just US$19.99 a month.
 That’s 60% off the regular price.
 This offer is limited to one (1) purchase of one (1) Creative Cloud annual membership per customer, and may not be assigned, exchanged, sold, transferred, or combined with any other discount.

-Any current or recent student or teacher (aged 13 and older) can take advantage of these deals… For demonstrating academic eligibility, the company says: “Documents dated within the last six months are considered current.”
+Any current or recent student or teacher (aged 13 and older) can take advantage of these deals… For showing academic eligibility, the company says: “Documents dated within the last six months are considered current.”
+Or, if you happen to have a school-issued email address (such as “.edu” or “.k12″), then you will be instantly verified.

-The alternative for academic customers is to get the traditional Student & Teacher Editions which have 2012′s CS6 version, and are also offered at up to 70% off the normal commercial prices.
+The alternative for academic customers is to get the traditional Student & Teacher Editions which have the CS6 version from 2012, and are also offered at up to 70% off the normal commercial prices.
 They run from $119 to $999 for a perpetual license depending on the product.
 These older editions require academic validation once up front at the time of purchase, and then can be used indefinitely but can not be upgraded.
 Outside of that, there are a few other restrictions.

 So which route is best for you?
 In terms of features and functionality, there is no difference between the education version of the Creative Cloud and the regular one.
 The only distinction is that academic eligibility verification is required at the time of of purchase and again at your yearly renewals to retain the school discount.
-After your first year, renewals will be at the then-current education price.
+And after your first year, renewals will be at the then-current education price ($29.99 a month at present).

 If you’re trying to decide which path to choose, there are different pros and cons to consider for each option.
 For example, the Creative Cloud can be installed on both Windows and Mac and in multiple languages, whereas the traditional software is locked to one platform.
 And if you’d like to get all the current leading industry tools with the full Creative Cloud (or even just check out the free level of membership), Adobe has been adding excellent value there.